SuperOfficeDocs/superoffice-docs/docs/en/email/service/learn/create-mailbox.md

 1. Select category and priority:

     [!include[Select category and priority](includes/step-select-category-priority.md)]

+1. In the **Request type** list box, select the type the messages in this mailbox belong to.
+(Available in pilot only.)

 1. In the **Interval** list box, select how often SuperOffice Service check for messages in this mailbox.